rh-mobb/documentation/docs/aro/gpu/README.md

 1. Edit gpu_machineset.yaml file

-   >Change the .metadata.name field to a new unique name Ensure spec.replicas matches the desired replica count for the MachineSet Change the .spec.selector.matchLabels.machine.openshift.io/cluster-api-machineset field to match the .metadata.name field Change the .spec.template.metadata.labels.machine.openshift.io/cluster-api-machineset to match the .metadata.name field Change the spec.template.spec.providerSpec.value.vmSize to match the desired GPU instance type from Azure Change the spec.template.spec.providerSpec.value.zone to match the desired zone from Azure Delete the .status section of the yaml file
+   * Change the .metadata.name field to a new unique name
+   * Ensure spec.replicas matches the desired replica count for the MachineSet
+   * Change the .spec.selector.matchLabels.machine.openshift.io/cluster-api-machineset field to match the .metadata.name field
+   * Change the .spec.template.metadata.labels.machine.openshift.io/cluster-api-machineset to match the .metadata.name field
+   * Change the spec.template.spec.providerSpec.value.vmSize to match the desired GPU instance type from Azure
+   * Change the spec.template.spec.providerSpec.value.zone to match the desired zone from Azure
+   * Delete the .status section of the yaml file
-   Verify the other data in the yaml file.
+   * Verify the other data in the yaml file.

+   >ARO is not managed by OCM yet, so you must create a machine set to add GPU workers.

-1. Create GPU machine set
+2. Create GPU machine set

    ```bash
    oc create -f gpu_machineset.yaml
    ```

-1. Verify GPU machine set
+3. Verify GPU machine set

    Machines should be getting deployed.
 You can view the status of the machine set with the following commands

    ```bash
    oc get machineset -n openshift-machine-api
    oc get machine -n openshift-machine-api
    ```

    Once the machines are provisioned, which could take 5-15 minutes, machines will show as nodes in the node list.

    ```bash
    oc get nodes